Ringette Finland: Alpo and Jan Lindström

-Alpo Lindström and his son Jan Lindström introduced Ringette to the city of Naantali towards the end of 1979, the same year Juhani Wahlsten introduced the sport to Finland for the first time.
+Alpo Lindström (b.
+23 January 1936, Uusikaupunki, Tevaluodo, d.
+12 July 2021) and his son Jan Lindström introduced ringette to the city of Naantali towards the end of 1979, the same year Juhani Wahlsten introduced the sport to Finland for the first time.
 The previous year in 1978, Jan had been an exchange student in the United States where he saw girls playing ringette.
 Upon returning to Finland he created the VG-62 ringette club.
 Alpo served as chairman of the local ringette association, served as the VG-62 team coach, and sometimes as a team manager.
 Alpo played an important role in helping establish Finland's national ringette association in 1983 and later served as a member of the board of the International Ringette Federation.

 Antti Simola

 Antti Juhani Simola (b.
 20 August 1942, Tampere – d.
 16 August 2022, Tuusula) more commonly known as Antti Simola, was one of the individuals responsible for the creation of the "Finland Ringette Association" in 1983, now known as "Ringette Finland".
 Simola served as its first chairman and was its first and longest, continuously serving, honorary chairman.
-Simloa was also one of the first members of the World Ringette Council (now known as the International Ringette Federation) which was formed in 1986 and became its first Vice-President.
+Simloa served as the first Vice-President of the World Ringette Council, which is now known as the International Ringette Federation (IRF), and was one of its founding members when it was established in 1986.